aksommerville/ra3/README.md

 - [ ] db: Add multiple files from fs by providing one path.
 - [ ] db: Support for automatic updates.
 Record gittable directories?
 - [ ] Menu
-- - [x] Edit details for focussed game.
-- - - [x] Press B. Don't allow focus of the details widget.
-- - [ ] Random launch (Press R).
+- - [ ] Random launch (Press R2).
 Will need "dry-run" from the backend so we can capture the gameid and page index.
-- - [x] Carousel: L/R to step by page.
-- - [x] Show total results count at left bookend.
-Must add to /api/query headers.
-- - [x] gui_widget_keyboard: Wrap at edges
-- - [x] Clear details when results go empty, I've seen them linger.
-- - [x] gui_widget_keyboard: Hold L for shift?
-- - [x] New list: Start with empty name, and reject empty at submit. (empty+OK=Cancel)
+- - - Don't actually launch.
+Just use the random-launch logic, and jump to that game in UI.
 - - [ ] Admin menu.
+- - - [ ] Video
+- - - [ ] Audio
+- - - [ ] Input
+- - - [ ] Network
+- - - [ ] Interface: show_invalid, ...anything else?
+- - - [x] Shutdown
 - - [ ] Auto-upgrade.
 - - [ ] Sound effects.
 - - [ ] Background music?
 Could be helpful for the user setting levels as she starts up.
 - - [ ] gui render helpers, must rewrite with GL 2
-- - [x] Remove hard-coded data paths.
 - - [ ] "corrupted size vs. prev_size" on startup, no idea why. random.
 Has to be either initial HTTP responses or the home/carousel/menubar/gamedetails UI.
-- - [x] When they select an empty list, propose to delete it (there's no other way to do that)
 - - [ ] Observed empty search results at launch, when a valid 30-ish-game query was present.
-- - [x] Add `notflags=obscene,hardware,faulty` to all searches, and maybe something in the Settings to turn it off?
 - [ ] Web
 - - [ ] Admin: What is this for?
 - - [ ] Now Playing: Flesh out with WebSocket.